strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 #### `serviceAccount` :

 JSON data provide by Google Account (explained before).
+If you are deploying to a GCP product that supports Application Default credentials, you can leave this omitted, and authentication will work automatically.

-Can be set as a String or JSON Object.
+Can be set as a String, JSON Object, or omitted.

 #### `bucketName` :